KPZ Equation from non-simple variations on open ASEP: Proof of Theorem

-Like in the proof of Lemma 2.5 in \cite{DT}, provided the spatial regularity estimate for $\mathfrak{Y}^{N}$ within Lemma \ref{lemma:PathwiseIIMainc} and the a priori estimate in Lemma \ref{lemma:APrioriYX}, we establish the desired probability estimate for the event $\mathscr{E}_{\delta,1}$; we emphasize the utility behind the regularity estimate for the kernel $\bar{\mathscr{U}}^{N}$ from Corollary 3.3 in \cite{P} as well, because the gradient estimate therein applies to either the backwards or forwards spatial coordinate as the nearest-neighbor Laplacian is self-adjoint with respect to the uniform measure and any Robin boundary parameter.

-To establish the stated probability estimate for $\mathscr{E}_{\delta,2}$, an identical argument we inherited via Lemma 2.5 in \cite{DT} with the regularity estimate within Corollary 3.3 in \cite{P} to estimate the probability of $\mathscr{E}_{\delta,1}$ applies equally well if we instead employ the regularity estimate in Lemma \ref{lemma:1B2BRegHK} in place of Corollary 3.3 in \cite{P}.
-This completes the proof. \end{proof} As an immediate consequence of the preceding few ingredients combined with the quantitative classical one-block and two-blocks estimates in Proposition \ref{prop:1B2B}, we obtain our final preliminary estimate towards the proof of Proposition \ref{prop:PathwiseIIMain}. \begin{lemma} Retain the setting from \emph{Lemma \ref{lemma:PathwiseIIMaine}}, and provided any $\delta \in \R_{>0}$ define the following events with universal implied constant:
+As in the proof of Lemma 2.5 in \cite{DT}, provided the spatial regularity estimate for $\mathbf{Y}^{N}$ in Lemma \ref{lemma:PathwiseIIMainc} and the a priori estimate in Lemma \ref{lemma:APrioriYX}, we establish the desired probability estimate for the event $\mathscr{E}_{\delta,1}$; we emphasize the utility behind the regularity estimate for the kernel $\bar{\mathbf{P}}^{N}$ from Corollary 3.3 in \cite{P} as well, because the gradient estimate therein applies to either the backwards or forwards spatial coordinate as the nearest-neighbor Laplacian is self-adjoint with respect to the uniform measure and any Robin boundary parameter. {To establish the stated probability estimate for $\mathscr{E}_{\delta,2}$, an identical argument we inherited via Lemma 2.5 in \cite{DT} with the regularity estimate in Corollary 3.3 in \cite{P} to estimate the probability of $\mathscr{E}_{\delta,1}$ applies equally well if we instead employ the regularity estimate in Lemma \ref{lemma:1B2BRegHK} in place of Corollary 3.3 in \cite{P}.
+This completes the proof.} \end{proof} As an immediate consequence of the preceding few ingredients combined with the quantitative classical one-block and two-blocks estimates in Proposition \ref{prop:1B2B}, we obtain our final preliminary estimate towards the proof of Proposition \ref{prop:PathwiseIIMain}. \begin{lemma}\fsp Retain the setting {of} \emph{Lemma \ref{lemma:PathwiseIIMaine}}, and {for} any {$\delta>0$}, define the following events with universal implied constant: {

-Provided $\delta \in \R_{>0}$ sufficiently small but universal, there exists a universal constant $\delta' \in \R_{>0}$ such that
+} Provided $\delta \in \R_{>0}$ sufficiently small but universal, there exists a universal constant $\delta' \in \R_{>0}$ such that

-\end{lemma} \begin{proof} This follows immediately from Lemma \ref{lemma:APrioriYX}, Lemma \ref{lemma:PathwiseIIMaind}, Lemma \ref{lemma:PathwiseIIMaine} and Proposition \ref{prop:1B2B}. \end{proof} We conclude with one more ingredient similar to Lemma \ref{lemma:PathwiseIIMaine}; in particular, we exploit the regularity of the heat kernel $\mathscr{U}^{N}$ and the field $\mathfrak{Y}^{N}$to replace the error quantities $\mathfrak{w}^{N,\pm}$ supported at the boundary by time-averages; we emphasize that the aforementioned is the time-regularity. \begin{lemma} Consider the following family of events parameterized by $\tau,\delta \in \R_{>0}$, in which the implied constant is universal: